-Insurance fraud is often perceived as being different from other types of crime as it is viewed as a victimless crime - no one is hurt.
-In the overall scheme of things, the making of a false claim or the exaggeration of a genuine claim by a few thousand Euro is seen as the proverbial drop in the ocean of the finances of insurance companies.
+Insurance fraud is often perceived as being a victimless crime.
+Making a false claim or the exaggeration of a genuine claim is seen as the proverbial drop in the ocean of the finances of insurance companies.
 However, the reality is very different.
-While most claims are genuine, a small minority of people make fraudulent and exaggerated claims.
-Insurance fraud costs insurance companies in Ireland an estimated €200 million annually which ends up being paid by honest policyholders.
+While the majority of claims are genuine, a small minority of people make fraudulent and exaggerated claims.
+Insurance fraud costs insurance companies in Ireland an estimated €200 million annually, which ends up being paid by honest policyholders.

 Insurance Ireland - The Voice of Insurance